 Shih Tzu who ate homemade playdough treated for salt poisoning by emergency vets

-For many children, making ornaments out of salt dough will be a popular way to enjoy time at home during the summer holidays.
+For many children, making ornaments out of salt dough will be a popular way to enjoy time at home during the coronavirus crisis.

 But one family discovered to their horror that salt dough also poses a potentially deadly threat to dogs.